 Therefore, the coverage must provide for an undertaking that such coverage will apply to all claims submitted in the five years following the period of coverage during which a member of the partnership or joint-stock company dies, withdraws from the partnership or joint-stock company, or ceases to be a member of the Order, so as to maintain coverage for liabilities of the partnership or joint-stock company arising from fault or negligence on the part of a member in the practice of the profession within such partnership or joint-stock company.

 The practice of the profession within a partnership or joint-stock company does not limit the obligations arising from the professional’s own fault.
 Section 21 of the Code of ethics stipulates that members of the Order who perform a contract in the practice of their profession assume full liability arising therefrom.

 This section also prohibits Order members from including in such contract (e.g. an engagement letter) any clause directly or indirectly limiting their liability or invoking the liability of the partnership or company as a ground for limiting their own liability.

-This is not the case with general partnerships, where partner or shareholder members can be held solidarily liable for the professional acts engaged in by all partners and shareholders.
+This is not the case with general partnerships, where partner members can be held solidarily liable for the professional acts engaged in by all partners.

 If you have any questions regarding practicing the CPA profession within a partnership or a joint-stock company, please contact us by email at email@example.com.